Tripletex/tripletex-api2/examples/webhook/README.md

 ## List currently available events

-	curl -X GET --header 'Accept: application/json' --header 'Authorization: Basic <your authenticatin>' 'https://tripletex.no/v2/event'
+	curl -X GET --header 'Accept: application/json' --header 'Authorization: Basic <token>' 'https://tripletex.no/v2/event'

-> Events are created in the format **"object.verb"**, and may include additional verbs then *create, update, delete*.
+> Events are created in the format **"object.verb"**, and may include additional verbs other than *create, update, delete*.
+Webhook events will include an optional `payloadModel`, referencing the swagger model being sent.
+Events of type *delete* only include the object ID, and not the object itself.

         {
 	    "value": {
-		    "customer.create": "Description",
-		    "invoice.delete": "Description"
+		    "product.create": {
+		        "description": "Product created",
+			"payloadModel": "Product"

+		    },
+		    "order.delete": {
+		        "description": "Order deleted"
+		    }
 		}
 	}